crschmidt/communitypedalpower.org/content/posts/best-budget-long-tail-cargo-e-bike.md

 Other bikes in this category we have seen but have not tested include the **Blix Packa Genie** ($1699), **Blix Packa** (no longer sold), **AIPAS A6** ($1599), **Letrigo Minivan SE** ($1699).
 We do not believe that any of these bikes provides a huge value over the bikes we have listed for recommendations here.

+One other bike that is at the top end of the price curve, but we haven't reviewed through the library, is the **Yuba Kombi E5 ($2999; with accessories: $3,779)**.
+However, while the base bike falls in our price cutoff for this review, the accessory package really puts it outside the range of "budget" cargo bikes.

 ## Methodology

 In analyzing the bike, we have considered a number of features and accessories, as well as some more subjective or qualitative elements such as ride quality.
 We categorized each bike based on four criteria: